 My wedding flowers are still one of my absolute favorite parts of the wedding.
 The flowers were gorgeous, not expensive, and smelled so wonderful.
 It was nice holding my bouquet because it had everything I wanted in it – beautiful flowers and succulents.

 You may not love your wedding flowers as much as I did, and sure, many people won’t remember them, but they are important to have.
-You’ll definitely notice – you’ll notice everything when you’re the bride! 🙂 That said, it is definitely possible to stick to a budget.
+Overall, it’s definitely possible to stick to a budget when it comes to your flowers.
 By following these surprisingly affordable ways to save money on wedding flowers, you’ll be on your way to a great wedding – on a budget!

 Do you have any tips for saving money on wedding flowers?
 Let us know in the comments below!